atcbosselut/comet-commonsense/README.md

 ### Generation

-To run an interactive script for single predictions: `python -m comet.interactive`
+To run an interactive script for single predictions: `python -m comet2.interactive`

 ```
 usage: interactive.py [-h] [--model_name_or_path MODEL_NAME_OR_PATH]